 In 2019, famous fashion designer Karl Lagerfeld, best known for his involvement with brands such as Fendi and Chanel, passed away leaving a large sum of money, speculated to be around $1.5 million, to his beloved cat!

-This opened the discussion of how pet owners can navigate the legal pathways for safeguarding family pets and working animals after the owner’s death and what potential roadblocks they may face.
+This opened a discussion on how pet owners can safeguard family pets and working animals after the owner’s death, and what potential stumbling blocks or misconceptions they may face.

 Should you make a provision in your Will for your pet?

-These circumstances both apply in the Karl Lagerfeld instance, as not only was his cat a beloved pet, but she can also be considered as a working animal due to her social media presence and following of her own that added to Karl Lagerfelds fortune.
+These circumstances both applied in the Karl Lagerfeld case, as not only was his cat a beloved pet, but was also considered a working animal due to her social media presence and following of her own that generated income to add to Karl Lagerfeld’s fortune.

 When writing your Will there are several factors to consider in relation to any family pets or working animals;

-• Ownership Designation – In UK law, pets are regarded as property, meaning unlike humans, they cannot directly inherit anything in your Will.
+- Ownership Designation – In UK law, pets are regarded as property and not as individuals in their own right.
+This means that unlike humans they cannot directly inherit anything in your Will.
 However, specifying a new owner and allocating funds for their care is allowed.
 The person you nominate to inherit your pet will need to take on the responsibility of the animal’s welfare as well as the financial obligation.

-• Back-up Strategies – Although a chosen new owner for your pet can be identified in your Will, incorporating alternative plans can also be beneficial.
+- Back-up Strategies – Although a chosen new owner for your pet can be identified in your Will, it is best to have a back-up option in case that person is unable/unwilling to take ownership.

-• Prioritising Animal Welfare – Provisions detrimental to an animal’s health or well-being may not stand in court.
-The pet’s best interests will remain priority.
+- Prioritising Animal Welfare – Provisions in your Will which are detrimental to an animal’s health or well-being may not stand up in court.
+The pet’s best interests will remain a priority.

-The team at Backhouse Solicitors can write your Will with our fixed fee Will Writing Service, and they can also provide insights that enable you to structure your Will in a way that preserves your legacy for both family pets and working animals.
+Our team of expert Will solicitors provide a fixed fee Will Writing Service, and they can advise on how best to structure your Will in a way that looks after your pets and working animals.
 To contact our friendly experts, use the contact information below and book your free 30-minute consultation.

 Tel: 01245 893400